Sage222/SageSimpleAudioJoiner/README.md

 # SageSimpleAudioJoiner
-Simply python script with GUI for ffmpeg to join mp3', '.wav', '.flac', '.aac', '.ogg', '.m4a.
+Simple python script with GUI for ffmpeg to join mp3', '.wav', '.flac', '.aac', '.ogg', '.m4a.

 Drag and drop functionlaity.
 Progress bar and reordering through the GUI.

+Detects source bitrate and type and maintains that for joining output.

 Needs